embj-org/ej/guides/src/01-Builder.md

 ### Run Script (`run.sh`)

-Same thing for the run script but right now what we'll be doing is only testing the original implementation Additionnally, we need to output the program results to a file so they can be used later.
+Same thing for the run script but right now what we'll be doing is only testing the original implementation.
+Additionally, we need to output the program results to a file so they can be used later.
-Finally, besides the results we'll actually time the application
+Finally, besides the results we'll actually time the application:

 ```bash
 #!/bin/bash